thuml/MiniVeo3-Reasoner/README.md

 Under controlled comparisons, MiniVeo3-Reasoner **significantly outperforms baseline approaches** that reason in other modalities such as text or images.

+We further envision that this visual reasoning capability can be **enhanced through reinforcement learning of video models**.

 ![method overview](assets/overview.png)

 ## 🔥 News